 How to Void a Check

 Write the word “VOID” across the front of the check in large letters.
 Make the letters tall enough and wide enough to cover most of the check.
-But don’t cover the numbers at the bottom of your check—those numbers are needed to establish the link with your bank account.
+But don’t cover the numbers at the bottom of your check—the recipient needs those numbers to establish the link with your bank account.
 Use a pen or a fine-tipped marker so that nobody can erase the word “VOID.”

 Writing “VOID” across the front of the check prevents anybody from using the check to make a standard check payment (by filling in a payee and an amount).

 Keep records: Make a note of the check in your check register so that you know where that particular check went.
-If you don’t, you’ll see a gap in check numbers, and you don’t want to wonder what happened.
+If you don’t, you’ll have a gap in check numbers, leading you to wonder what happened.
 Did you write a large check to somebody and forget about it, or did that check get stolen?
 When will it hit your account?
-In your check register, write “VOID” along with the check number and date, and note who you gave the check to.
+In your check register, write “VOID” along with the check number, date, and a note about why you voided the check (such as who you gave it to).

 Send the check or image: Your check is now ready to send.
-If you’re going to provide the voided check by email, don't just send it as-is—take steps to hide your account information from thieves and hackers.
+If you’re going to provide the voided check electronically, don't just send it out in the open, in a standard email message.
+Take steps to hide your account information from thieves and hackers.
+For example, consider encrypting the image or uploading it to a secure file vault.

 If You Don’t Have Checks

 How can you void a check if you don’t have any checks?
-You’ll have to get creative, wait for checks, or find an alternative way to link your bank account.
+You may have to get creative, wait for checks, or find an alternative way to link your bank account.

 Online options?
 See if you can set up your bank account link entirely online.
-Instead of using forms, which require you to void a check, try logging into your account (or ask if there’s an online system).
-In most cases, you just need to enter your bank account information in an online form, for example, direct deposit.
+Instead of using forms, which require you to void a traditional check, try logging into your account (or ask if there’s an online system).
+In most cases, you just need to provide your bank account information in an online form.